The Unexpected Benefits Of Podcasting

 Frankly, I find this discovery of mine so compelling that I want to share the epiphany with the world.
-And I know just how – by launching a podcast to talk about it!
-Except that leaves one question: how to get the word out about my new podcast…
+And I know just how – by launching a new podcast to talk about it!
+Except that leaves one question: how to get the word out about this new podcast…

 OK, if you absolutely insist, here are links to the two podcasts I co-host:

 Words Between Friends